 CozZo solution: With CozZo, most of the updates in your digital food catalogue happen as you plan meals and do grocery shopping.
 Our “days to go” indicator will tell you what food you need to use first or how much time has passed since “use by” date.
 On top of that, home screen reminders will bring to your attention food that is about to expire.

 Health-wise, we encourage you to increase the share of fresh and unprocessed foods in your basket.
 When you have a reliable tool for keeping tabs on them, you can be sure that they won’t end in the bin.

-Our project aims at providing not only advanced mobile technology but also at raising food-waste awareness.
+With CozZo we want to provide not only an advanced mobile technology, but also to raise food-waste awareness.
 We strive to educate, motivate and develop a community of smart shoppers who care for the environment.
 Here are some useful tips on how to store your groceries and keep them as fresh as possible for a longer period of time.

 When you start using the CozZo app and have a regular overview of what foods you throw away most often, you can adjust the way you store them.
 Here’s a full list of guidelines for the most common products in our kitchens.
 We hope we’ve been helpful.